ceandrade/timer_cpp/CONTRIBUTING.md

 - Always use [cppcheck](http://cppcheck.sourceforge.net) to check for flaws and improve the code quality;

 - Use [Valgrind](http://valgrind.org) to check for memory leaks and other improvements;

-- Do not use system specific code/headers.
-Your code must compile in several systems with minimum change.
+- Do not use system-specific code or headers.
+Your code must be compiled in several systems with minimal change;

 - Do not use Boost or any other library.
-This code is meant to replace a older version with Boost dependencies.
+This code is meant to replace an older version with Boost dependencies.
 Only use standard C++ headers and libraries.